 The details: Tickets begin at $30 online at SFSymphony.org

-In 2016 we celebrate 42nd annual lighting of the Bill Graham Menorah in Union Square beginning on December 24th.
-Join our annual tradition dating back to 1975 — when the city hosted the first large scale Hanuka celebration outside of Israel!
+During the holiday season, enjoy the annual lighting of the Bill Graham Menorah in Union Square beginning on December 24th.
+Join our annual tradition dating back to 1975 — when the city hosted the first large-scale Hanuka celebration outside of Israel!

 The local Patterson family has been presenting the Great Dickens’ Fair since 1970 — come join in our festive tradition!
 Explore three acres of Charles Dickens’ Victorian London with over 750 beloved characters bringing Dickens’ work to life!
 From Punch & Judy puppet shows to the Bohemian Absinthe Bar – there’s something for everyone in the West End of the 1850s.

 The details: Free, but toy donations to the SFFD are encouraged!
 Santa and all his little helpers will be in full force spreading cheer in the name of the holidays.
 Check the event website for any annual updates, accurate pricing, and official event dates for this year!

 The largest outdoor ice skating rink in the Bay Area – and the second of our seasonal skating rinks within the city of San Francisco!
 Since the rink is larger — the lines tend to be more manageable than in Union Square.
 Plus — you get the bonus of seeing our iconic Ferry Building at night and the Bay Bridge Lights as you skate!

 Be sure to share your holiday adventures with us by tagging your photos #WinterInSF!
-Or if you need some more ideas you can join our 100% local tour guides by bus or bike with 10% off code “DylansTours”.
+Or if you need some more ideas you can book a tour by bus or bike with 10% off code “DylansTours”.